V01dDweller/dotfiles/README.md

 Vim
 ---
-This installs my extensive .vimrc and .gvimrc files, the  pathogen plug-in manager and a list of plugins.
+This installs my .vimrc and .gvimrc files, the  pathogen plug-in manager and a list of plugins.